SebMouren/command-line-api-wiki/Syntax-Concepts-and-Parser.md

 ### Delimiters

-In addition to a space delimiting an option and its argument, `=` and `:` are also allowed.
+In addition to a space delimiting an option from its argument, `=` and `:` are also allowed.
 The following command lines are equivalent:

 ```console
 > myapp --int-option 123